so the River flows ~ Voices from the Delaware.

-Our goal grew out of the Riv~ Art show which began ten years ago to look at the Delaware River through multiple perspectives.
+Our goal for the book grew out of the Riv~ Art show which began ten years ago to look at the Delaware River through multiple perspectives.

 We have expanded the collective vision through historical, artistic, scientific and recreation viewpoints and will publish a book in June of 2014.
 We recall the role of Hudson’s discovery of the Delaware Bay in 1609, some 400 years ago and the impact that it had on this great nation.